Time Zones in Turkmenistan

 what currency does Turkmenistan use?

-Turkmenistan uses the Turkmenistani manat, abbreviated TMT.
-This is the national currency used for local purchases, transport, hotel payments, and most business transactions inside the country.
+Turkmenistan uses the Turkmenistani manat, abbreviated as TMT.
+This is the currency used for local purchases, accommodation, transport, and other in-country expenses.

 what is the dialing code for Turkmenistan?